-The University encourages all members of the BU community to report any incident of sexual misconduct.
+The University encourages all members of the BU community to report any incident of Title IX Sexual Misconduct or Non-Title IX Sexual Misconduct.
 The University recognizes, however, that not every person will choose to make a formal report with the University or with local law enforcement.
 For those who are not prepared to make a report or pursue a complaint, the University provides confidential advocacy, crisis and pastoral counseling, and medical services on campus.
 Conversations with these individuals are confidential (except as described in Section XI).
 They can explain options for obtaining additional support from the University and off-campus resources.
 They can also arrange for medical care and accompany complainants, or arrange for someone to accompany complainants, to seek such care.
-Complainants may use these resources to talk to someone about an incident of sexual misconduct in a confidential manner whether or not they decide to make an official report or to participate in University complaint resolution process or the criminal justice system.
+Complainants may use these resources to talk to someone about an incident of Title IX Sexual Misconduct or Non-Title IX Sexual Misconduct in a confidential manner whether or not they decide to make an official report or to participate in the University complaint resolution process or the criminal justice system.
 Conferring with these resources will not trigger an investigation by the University or law enforcement.
 However, these offices are familiar with the University’s complaint resolution processes, can explain what to expect, and can provide support while University or criminal processes are pending.

 D. Non-Confidential Campus Resources

-In addition to the confidential resources discussed above, all members or the BU community have access to a variety of individuals who are trained to support those affected by sexual misconduct and to coordinate with the Title IX Coordinator consistent with the University’s commitment to a safe and healthy campus environment.
-While not bound by confidentiality, these resources will nevertheless maintain the privacy of a person’s information within the limited circle of those involved in the Title IX investigation and resolution process.
+In addition to the confidential resources discussed above, all members of the BU community have access to a variety of individuals who are trained to support those affected by Title IX Sexual Misconduct or Non-Title IX Sexual Misconduct and to coordinate with the Title IX Coordinator consistent with the University’s commitment to a safe and healthy campus environment.
+While not bound by confidentiality, these resources will nevertheless maintain the privacy of a person’s information within the limited circle of those involved in the Title IX Sexual Misconduct or Non-Title IX Sexual Misconduct investigation and resolution processes.

-1. Title IX Coordinators.
+1. Title IX Coordinator.
 The Title IX Coordinator is responsible for overseeing the University’s response to Title IX reports and complaints, and identifying and addressing any patterns or systemic problems revealed by such reports and complaints.
-The Title IX Coordinator’s contact information is in Section X.
+The University Title IX Coordinator’s contact information is in Section X.

+2. Deputy Title IX Coordinators.
 The Deputy Title IX Coordinators are individuals located in academic departments, and some administrative departments, who are trained to assist students and employees in their departments with complaints or concerns about sexual misconduct, and direct them to the resources they need.
-They report all complaints and concerns to the Title IX Coordinator, and work closely with the Title IX Coordinator in promptly responding to a person’s concerns.
-The Deputy Coordinators can help with interim measures that a complainant may need during the investigation of a complaint.
+They report all complaints and concerns to the University Title IX Coordinator, and work closely with the Title IX Coordinator in promptly responding to a person’s concerns.
+The Deputy Coordinators can help with supportive measures that a complainant or respondent may need during the investigation of a complaint.
 Contact information for the Deputy Title IX Coordinators is in Section X.

-2. Boston University Police Department.
-Complainants may report sexual misconduct to the Boston University Police Department (“BUPD”), the Boston Police Department, the Brookline Police Department, and/or the local law enforcement agency or District Attorney’s office where the misconduct occurred.
+3. Boston University Police Department.
+Complainants may report Title IX Sexual Misconduct or Non-Title IX Sexual Misconduct to the Boston University Police Department (“BUPD”), the Boston Police Department, the Brookline Police Department, and/or the local law enforcement agency or District Attorney’s office where the misconduct occurred.
 The University complaint resolution procedures and the criminal justice system work independently from one another and neither BUPD nor other law enforcement officials determine whether a violation of this Policy has occurred.
-Confidential resources, the Dean of Students Office, the Office of Judicial Affairs, and BUPD can explain how to report sexual assault and other forms of sexual misconduct to law enforcement.
+Confidential resources, the Dean of Students Office, the Judicial Affairs Office (JA), and BUPD can explain how to report sexual assault and other forms of sexual misconduct to law enforcement.
 Although confidential resources or BUPD personnel may accompany any student requesting support to the appropriate Police Department or District Attorney’s Office, they are not able to provide legal advice on these matters.

-Students, faculty, and staff may also access resources located in the local community.
-The organizations and agencies listed in the in Section X can provide crisis intervention services, counseling, medical attention, and legal assistance.
-All members of the BU community are encouraged to utilize the resources that are the best suited to their needs, whether on or off campus.
+Students or employees may also access resources located in the local community.
+The organizations and agencies listed in Section X can provide crisis intervention services, counseling, medical attention, and legal assistance.
+All members of the BU community are encouraged to utilize the resources that are best suited to their needs, whether on or off campus.
 In general, off-campus resources can provide assistance to those who wish to make a report to the University, but will not notify the University without the consent of the complainant.

-Before a student discloses an incident of sexual misconduct, University faculty and staff will try to ensure that the student understands the employee’s reporting obligations — and, if the student wishes to maintain confidentiality, direct the student to confidential resources.
-Similarly, before a faculty or staff member discloses an incident of sexual misconduct, the person to whom the disclosure is to be made will endeavor to ensure that the faculty or staff member understands his or her reporting obligations.
-Section X identifies the confidential resources available to students, faculty, and staff who do not wish to file a complaint or trigger an investigation, or who would like to better understand their options.
+Before an individual discloses an incident of Title IX Sexual Misconduct or Non-Title IX Sexual Misconduct, University faculty and staff will try to ensure that the individual understands their reporting obligations — and, if the individual wishes to maintain confidentiality, direct them to confidential resources.
+Section X identifies the confidential resources available to students, faculty, and staff who do not wish to file a complaint or initiate an investigation, or who would like to better understand their options.

 A. Reports to a Non-Confidential Resource: Requests for Confidentiality

-The University has designated the Title IX Coordinator and a small number of other University administrators to evaluate requests for confidentiality and oversee the University’s response to reports of sexual misconduct where the complainant has disclosed an incident of sexual misconduct to a “responsible employee” (who must report the incident) and also requested that his or her identity not be disclosed or that no action be taken.
+The University has designated the Title IX Coordinator and a small number of other University administrators to evaluate requests for confidentiality and oversee the University’s response to reports of Title IX Sexual Misconduct or Non-Title IX Sexual Misconduct where the complainant has disclosed an incident of Title IX Sexual Misconduct or Non-Title IX Sexual Misconduct to an employee who must report the incident and also requested that his or her identity not be disclosed or that no action be taken.

-In such cases, the Title IX Coordinator, in consultation with a small number of key University administrators, which may include SARP, representatives of the Dean of Students Office, the Boston University Police Department, and the Office of the General Counsel, will weigh the request against the University’s obligation to provide a safe, non-discriminatory environment for all students, including the complainant.
+In the case of Sexual Misconduct complaints, the Title IX Coordinator, in consultation with a small number of key University administrators, will weigh the request against the University’s obligation to provide a safe, non-discriminatory environment for all students, including the complainant.
 When weighing a request that no investigation be pursued or the complainant’s identity not be disclosed, the Title IX Coordinator and the appropriate University administrators will consider a range of factors, including whether:

 - The respondent is likely to commit additional acts of sexual or other violence, such as:

-- Whether there have been other sexual misconduct complaints about the same respondent;
+- There have been other sexual misconduct complaints about the same respondent;

-- Whether the respondent has a history of arrests or records from a prior school indicating a history of violence;
+- The respondent has a history of arrests or records from a prior school indicating a history of violence;

-- Whether the respondent threatened further sexual misconduct or other violence against the complainant or others; and
+- The respondent threatened further sexual misconduct or other violence against the complainant or others;

-- Whether the sexual misconduct was committed by multiple respondents.
+- The sexual misconduct was committed by multiple respondents;

 - The sexual misconduct was perpetrated with a weapon;